-Britain’s answer to the German, Italian and French threat on the transatlantic run, construction of Cunard’s Queen Mary was interrupted by the Great Depression.
-However after the merger of Cunard with once rival, White Star Line, construction restarted off the back of a British Government subsidy, allowing for the construction of the most beloved liner of the 1930’s.
+Queen Mary was Britain’s answer to an influx of new liners on the transatlantic run.
+Construction of Cunard’s Queen Mary was interrupted by the Great Depression, but following the merger of Cunard with White Star Line, work restarted, thanks to a British Government subsidy.

-She served Cunard until 1967, by which time the economies of passenger shipping was devastated by transatlantic Jet aircraft services.
-Retired to Long Beach in California, Queen Mary remains to this day the greatest example of transatlantic history as a hotel, museum and conference centre.
+Queen Mary sailed with Cunard until 1967, by which time the economies of passenger shipping was heavily impacted by jet airliners.
+Retired to Long Beach in California, Queen Mary remains open as a hotel ship, offering visitors to experience the greatest example of transatlantic history.
+(Image source: Wikimedia Commons.)